paragliding training center

 Threadlock – An important item in a pilot's toolbox

-Throttle cable – Cleaning, modifications, and cruise control info.
+Throttle cable – Cleaning, lubrication, modifications, and cruise control info.
 For kill switch issues, see "kill switch problems" above.

 Throttle return spring replacement – Improve throttle response, lessen hand fatigue with this modification/replacement.